FedyCCodes/Netflix-SwiftUI/README.md

 The main class that contains all the helper functions in this application is named `NetflixHelper` which has methods to access the JSON data.
 The core methods of this class are as follows:

 - `getData`: The function to extract the core data that is used by a lot of the views
-- `getImageFromBundle`: The function to get an image from the data base
+- `getImageFromBundle`: The function to get an image from the database

 ### The Data:

 As previously stated, primary access to the data in the code is done with the method `NetflixHelper.getData()` which returns a JSON object (thanks to SwiftyJSON) and allows the views to read the data.

-The `data.json` file has all the core movies and shows based on their categories, and areas such as downloads, coming soon and other data.
-The titles are stored as hexadecimal ids with a hashtable to have the name of the title based on the id.
+The `data.json` file has all the core movies and shows based on their categories, and areas such as downloads, coming soon, and other data.
+The titles are stored as hexadecimal IDs with a hashtable to have the name of the title based on the ID.

-The `data` folder has all the different images for the titles with it's name and 3 different PNG images for either the `title`, `cover`, and `background`.
+The `data` folder has all the different images for the titles with its name and 3 different PNG images for the `title`, `cover`, and `background`.

 ## More Screenshots:

-This is the information card that is rendered when you select on a title:
+This is the information card that is rendered when you select a title:

 ![Settings Screenshot](github_images/screenshot-8.png)